 Within her role, Cole really becomes a mentor for HSA students.
 She gathers an understanding of unique needs within each high school and even further, with each student.
 She has regular outreach to all the students, checking up on them to see how they are handling the course work.
 “I like to understand the student’s purpose in wanting to participate in High School Academy.
 Is it for college experience?
 Is it to earn a degree early?
 Do they want to take a couple courses or earn an associate or bachelor’s degree in addition to graduating high school?
 Understanding the “why” is important.”

 Understanding the “why,” Cole expresses, allows for stronger connections and, ultimately, retention.
 While HSA has certainly been growing, Cole’s priority is to maintain these relationships, keep the students engaged in the program and to make them feel a part of the Post community.

 As a part of making these students Post proud, Cole created a potential slogan – “Excel Early, Succeed Often,” with the intent of putting it on shirts, hats, etc. She is extending “make it personal” to our high school crowd!

 While Cole loves seeing the program grow, she knows that not every high school student is equipped to handle college level work.
 Therefore, Cole finds it essential to give the students a full scope of the requirements and to ensure that their guidance counselor and/or teachers insist that they are ready for the challenge.

 Currently, Cole works with over 70 students who participate in our High School Academy Program.
-For more information about High School Academy, please visit https://post.edu/hsacademy/
+Visit the High School Academy page for more information.